Comping Real Estate – House Comps – How Do I Comp A House?

 Lower price points are affordable to more people, and easier to secure financing in a traditional mortgage.
 They also offer more options should the market have a swift downward correction.

-Jumbo loans, over the conforming loan limit, require 20% down and carry more stringent qualification requirements.
+Over the conforming loan limit, Jumbo loans require 20% down and carry more stringent qualification requirements.
 The conforming loan limit for 2021 is $548,250, and jumbo loans are loans over that amount.

 Regarding size, we discussed how it affects the price and how smaller homes in a given area sell better than the largest home in the area.
-That applies to the price range as well, and the neighborhood’s low to average price point will sell better than the highest price point for the same reasons mentioned.
+That also applies to the price range, and the neighborhood’s low to average price point will sell better than the highest price point for the same reasons mentioned.

 The higher the price range of the property, the more particular the buyer is.